iannisdezwart/ffs/README.md

 ffs install <package-name>
 ```

-This will add the package to the `dependencies` file and install it.
+This will add the package as a dependency to the `ffs.toml` file and install it.

 To install all missing packages, run:
 ```sh